scionproto/scion/doc/dev/design/private-ISDs.rst

 beaconing, has at least one CORE AS, ASes have child/parent/peer relationships.
 However, there are some differences:

-- P-CORE ASes have no links to other ISDs and do not perform beaconing outside the P-ISD.
+- Core ASes have no links to other ISDs and do not perform beaconing outside the P-ISD.
 - P-ISD numbers do not need to be announced outside the P-ISD.
 - ASes in an P-ISD can have different ISD numbers (from their respective ISDs.
 - P-ISDs are not addressable or even visible from the outside, they don't have